 Christy is a graduate student in upstate New York who studies the immune system.
 She came to the United States from a Caribbean island nation.
 Three days after the 2016 election, Christy drove to New York City.
 On the way, she bought a beverage at a gas station.
 As she left, a man followed.
 He insulted her because she is black.
 Walking toward her, the man threatened Christy.
 He told her to leave town.
 “I was so scared,” she recalls.

 A week later, Christy was with two friends in New Jersey.
 A family drove by in a convertible.
 Three white girls sat in the back seat.
 As their car passed, they made an obscene gesture at Christy’s group.

 “Don’t stare,” Christy heard the girls’ mom say.
 But the woman did not reprimand the girls.
 She did not tell them their harassment had been wrong.

 The names in these cases have been changed to protect the individuals’ privacy.
 But their stories are real.
 Fortunately, these situations did not become violent.
 Yet harm was done.
 People were threatened because of their skin color or ethnic background.

 In short, Christy and Noah’s family were targets of racism.
-Simply stated, racist people “believe that because of their skin color, they are better than others,” says Alex Pieterse.
+Simply stated, racist people “believe that because of their skin color, they are better than others,” explains Alex Pieterse.
 He’s a psychologist at the University at Albany in New York.

 The Southern Poverty Law Center counted 867 hate incidents in the 10 days following the 2016 U.S. election.
 Of that total, at least 648 were based on racism.
 The group’s data come from reports made to the organization, plus a review of news stories.
 Many more cases go unreported, the group said in a November 29 report.